Creating a Custom Sink Hole

 - With the polyline selected, click on the Copy and Paste in Place edit tool.

 - This places a second polyline in the exact same location as the original.

-- With the converted polyline still selected, click the Convert Polyline edit button.
+- While the polyline is selected, click on the Convert Spline to Polyline then click Convert Polyline edit buttons.

 - Select Countertop in the Convert Polyline dialog and click OK.

 - The Custom Countertop Specification dialog will open.